peet1126/memory-game/README.md

 # memory-game
 ##Pseudocode
 1. Initialize function
-..*16 cards face down
+  *16 cards face down
 ..*Cards array with card img
 ..*Click turn = 1
 ..*Randomize cards function
-2.Game starts when any card is clicked
+2. Game starts when any card is clicked
 ..*Starts timer
-3.Game ends when all cards stay face up
+3. Game ends when all cards stay face up
 ..*Ends timer
-3.Card check function
+3. Card check function
 ..*Flip card over when clicked
 ..*Remember if it is click 1 or -1
-..*If pick 1 and pick -1 are equal keep cars fase up ..*Else flip both cards back over after 2 seconds 4.Card matches
+..*If pick 1 and pick -1 are equal keep cars fase up ..*Else flip both cards back over after 2 seconds
+4. Card matches
-..*Remove the event listener after a card match 5.Reset game
+..*Remove the event listener after a card match
+5. Reset game
 ..*After clicked runs initialize function
 ##Click through
 1.Click 1.
 One card is clicked it flips over.